Converg3nce/matic-docs/docs/contribute/peppermint.md

 2. Changes to `vote` to make it verifiable on Ethereum smart contract
 3. Changes to `vote` encoding scheme

-It uses `secp2556k1` signature scheme to verify Tendermint votes on solidity smart contract. [https://github.com/maticnetwork/tendermint/blob/peppermint/crypto/secp256k1/secp256k1_nocgo.go](https://github.com/maticnetwork/tendermint/blob/peppermint/crypto/secp256k1/secp256k1_nocgo.go)
+Peppermint uses `secp2556k1` signature scheme to verify Tendermint votes on solidity smart contract. [https://github.com/maticnetwork/tendermint/blob/peppermint/crypto/secp256k1/secp256k1_nocgo.go](https://github.com/maticnetwork/tendermint/blob/peppermint/crypto/secp256k1/secp256k1_nocgo.go)

-Adds `Data` field into `Vote` and `Proposal` struct to get `hash` for transactions in the block.
-On smart contract, we are checking if `Data` matches with checkpoint data hash and majority (2/3+1) of validator signatures.
-Idea is to verify if majority of the validator set agrees on transaction in the contract.
+It adds `Data` field into `Vote` and `Proposal` struct to get `hash` for transactions in the block.
+On smart contract, it checks if `Data` matches with checkpoint data hash and majority (2/3+1) of validator signatures.
+The idea is to verify if majority of the validator set agrees on transaction in the contract.

-Uses RLP to get `Vote` bytes instead of Amino encoding.
+Peppermint uses RLP to get `Vote` bytes instead of Amino encoding.
 Here `Data` is `Txs.Hash()` for the block.  [https://github.com/maticnetwork/tendermint/blob/peppermint/types/canonical.go](https://github.com/maticnetwork/tendermint/blob/peppermint/types/canonical.go)
 ```go
 // [peppermint] create RLP vote to decode in contract
 type CanonicalRLPVote struct {